 Restorative Dentistry in Asheboro – Repairing and Renewing Your Smile

 At Williams Dentistry, we fill cavities with a variety of filling materials, depending on which is most appropriate for you.
-Tooth-colored fillings can be made of a composite resin material or of porcelain.
+Tooth-colored dental fillings in Asheboro can be made of a composite resin material or of porcelain.
 While composites are placed directly in a tooth in one visit, porcelain inlays or onlays require a second appointment.
 All of our filling materials are strong and durable and can blend in with your smile!

-Inlays and onlays are conservative tooth restorations that can be used to repair a cavity or to replace an existing filling that has failed.
+Porcelain inlays and onlays are conservative tooth restorations that can be used to repair a cavity or to replace an existing filling that has failed.
 An inlay is a smaller restoration and can restore inside the cusps (points) of your tooth.
 An onlay is usually a larger restoration that covers one or more of the cusps of the tooth.

 A crown can be made of porcelain or porcelain-fused-to-metal to provide strength, durability and a natural appearance.
 For non-esthetic applications, and areas that are exposed to severe stress, a full gold crown may be your best option.

 A denture is a removable appliance that replaces missing teeth and surrounding tissues.
 While a full denture replaces all of your teeth, a partial denture can be used when only some teeth are missing.
-We take the time to create dentures that restore your smile, and enhance your appearance.
+We take the time to create dentures that restore your smile and enhance your appearance.
 They fit well, allowing you to speak and eat comfortably.

 For minor tooth extractions, we offer gentle care in the comfort of our office.
 More extensive extractions, such as wisdom teeth, are referred to a colleague who specializes in wisdom teeth removal.